Frequently asked questions

 Where are workshops and classes held?

-Rising Star students will attend classes in various SCAD facilities depending on the courses in which they've enrolled.
+SCAD Rising Star students will attend classes in various SCAD buildings depending on the courses in which they've enrolled.

 Are there accommodations for disabled students?

 Yes.
 SCAD offers educational services that provide equal opportunity for people with disabilities.

 What kinds of activities can I participate in?

 A variety of activities are planned to build community among Rising Star participants and help them become familiar with SCAD and community resources.
 Sample trips include visits to local museums, galleries, movie theaters and the beach.
 Students may choose to participate in optional off-campus weekend activities for an additional fee.

 What is the check-in and checkout schedule for the Savannah program?

 The check-in and checkout schedule for SCAD Rising Star Savannah is as follows:

 Check-in: 1-3 p.m. at Oglethorpe House, 201 W. Oglethorpe Ave.